Paint Colors - Zephyr Blue And White Paint Livery Or Scheme - Heavyweight Cars - Firefly And Meteor

 mktjames Member

-I have seen two different paint schemes for the firefly three car set in black and white photos but what color were they blue/white, blue/gray or blue silver ? thanks mktjames
+I have seen two different paint schemes for the Firefly three car set in black and white photographs.

 Share This Page